All Episodes

 Okay, exactly.

-So the reason why I interjected was because when you say he was forced to plead guilty to charges relating to prostitution, it makes it sound much more benign.
+So the reason why I interjected was because when you say he was forced to plead guilty to charges relating to prostitution, it makes it sound much more benign or trivial than it really was.

 Correct.

-As a result of the intercession of Alex Acosta and federal prosecutors who sought to it, who sought to force him to plead to state level charges in Florida that would have required him to be subjected to more onerous punishment than he otherwise would have been if it were left solely to the state.
+As a result of the intercession of Alex Acosta and federal prosecutors who saw to it, who sought to force him to plead to state-level charges in Florida that would have required him to be subjected to more onerous punishment than he otherwise would have been if it were left solely to the state.

 Is it your position?

-A coming to some degree of incarceration, a term of incarceration, acceding to a mechanism whereby monetary damages he agreed would be paid to individuals that the government designated as victims but had not been formally adjudicated as such.
+Succumbing to some degree of incarceration, a term of incarceration, acceding to a mechanism whereby monetary damages agreed would be paid to individuals that the government designated as victims that had not been formally adjudicated as such.

-So yes, that stemmed from the second charge that was added as a result of Alex Acosta's intercession, despite the folklore around the story being that Alex Acosta was intimidated by Jeffrey Epstein supposedly belonging to intelligence, according to a random Daily Beast article in 2019, and therefore was told to back off or lay off Jeffrey Epstein.
+So yes, that stems from the second charge that was added as a result of Alex Acosta's intercession, despite the folklore around the story being that Alex Acosta was by Jeffrey Epstein, supposedly belonging to intelligence, according to a random Daily Beast article in 2019, and therefore was told to back off or lay off Jeffrey Epstein.

-Well, like one of them is just like how cavalier you are about describing these charges, almost like you're his defense lawyer saying, oh, yeah, it was like a prostitution.
+Well, like one of them is just like how cavalier you are about describing these charges, almost like you're his defense lawyer saying, oh, yeah, it was like a prostitution charge.

 Michael, you have to let me speak.

-The way that you so cavalierly referred to what he pled guilty to as being just prostitution as though he had just engaged the services of prostitute, which is not considered a serious crime in the United States, either culturally or legally.
+The way that you so cavalierly referred to what he pled guilty to as being just prostitution, as though he had just engaged the services of a prostitute, which is not considered a serious crime in the United States, either culturally or legally.

-He has access to the best possible defense attorneys you could possibly have for a charge like this, the people who can who know Alex Costa, who know the federal prosecutors who call mean justice and get them on the line.
+He has access to the best possible defense attorneys you could possibly have for a charge like this, the people who know Alex Acosta, who know the federal prosecutors, who call mean justice and get them on the line.

 Well, I mean, Glenn, you and I have talked about this.